About this portal

 Building CodeHub is an online search tool that helps building practitioners find and access resources that enable them to design and construct buildings that comply with the Building Code.

-It holds information about resources, but not copies of the resource itself.
+It holds information about resources, but not copies of the resources themselves.
 This information might include:

 - the type of resource it is, the organisation that provides it, the dates it was published and/or came into force, and which version it is